 Coffee, the mayor nature source of caffeine, is a wonderful natural energy drink with lots of physiological and pharmacological properties.
-Either if you are a coffee lover or you are under a muscle building or weight loss program, perhaps you should consider to empower your day by adding a caffeinated drink to your daily routines.
+Either if you are a coffee lover or you are under a muscle building or weight loss program, perhaps you should consider to empower your day/days by adding a good caffeinated drink to your daily routines.

 Tip: the average cup of filter coffee contains 140mg of caffeine compared with 100mg in instant coffee and only 75mg in tea.
 Caffeine is absorbed in the small intestine, metabolised in the liver cell and distributed to body tissues within 45 minutes of ingestion.